 During law school, Kevin served as Publications Editor for the University of Cincinnati Law Review, and law clerk for a civil litigation firm and the City of Cincinnati Law Department.
 He received the Ernest Karam Outstanding Excellence Award in Advocacy, Alan L. Siff Scholarship, and was a George C. Katsanis Memorial Scholarship finalist.

-Kevin serves as a board member for Lane 8 Fund, Inc., a Cincinnati-based nonprofit organization that works to instill work ethic, commitment, and goal-making through the sport of swimming, and encourages inner city and low-income children to participate in swimming by providing equipment purchased from community donations.
-He also serves as a mentor for Big Brothers Big Sisters of Greater Cincinnati.
+Kevin serves as a Co-Chair of the Cincinnati Bar Association’s Superhero Run for Kids Planning Committee, which is responsible for organizing an annual 5K race in Cincinnati and raising money for ProKids, a charity providing care for abused and neglected children in Cincinnati.
+He also served as a mentor for Big Brothers Big Sisters of Greater Cincinnati from 2017 to 2019.
+Between 2015 and 2018, Kevin served as a board member for Lane 8 Fund, Inc., a Cincinnati-based nonprofit organization that works to instill work ethic, commitment, and goal-making through the sport of swimming, and encourages inner city and low-income children to participate in swimming by providing equipment purchased from community donations.